Founder, President and CEO

 Steven M. Kamp, Esq., is a Senior Tax Counsel in the California State Board of Equalization Legal Department, California’s elected state tax commission.
 When not working on Board of Equalization business, he is also a regular contributor to Election Watch efforts and Promote and Protect the Vote operations.
 He has prepared a California Election Law Manual since 1988, and prepared Nevada and Kentucky election law manuals in 2008, 2010, 2011 and 2012.
 Mr. Kamp is a 1978 graduate of the University of California, Los Angeles, and a 1981 graduate of Yale Law School.
 He is a member of the State Bar of California (116817), The Florida Bar (341010), and The District of Columbia Bar (389492), and can be reached at firstname.lastname@example.org.

 Angie McArthur has developed an international practice in guiding Thinking excellence.
 Specializing in visual strategy work and graphic facilitation, and an expert in the new presentation software called Prezi, Angie has co-facilitated global conferences, leadership retreats, and ongoing supervision in organizations from non-profits to Fortune 500s.
-She is also one of the creators of the Women’s WorldWide Web, a network formed to develop and retain women in corporate leadership roles.
+Co-author of recently-published Collaborative Intelligence, she is also one of the creators of the Worldwide Women’s Web, a network formed to develop and retain women in corporate leadership roles.
 Angie has worked extensively with youth via the company SmartWired, delivering programs worldwide in multiple languages to help children and the adults who support them to bring out their best.
-She has a passion for adapting emerging technology to maximize communication effectiveness and synergy.
 Angie’s clients include Bolthouse Farms, Pepsico, Royal Dutch Shell, Xerox, Chrysler, Green Mountain Energy Resources, the Institute for Storytelling, and the Society for Organizational Learning.
 She received her B.A. in Communication Theory from McGill University.

 Professor Mary-Beth Moylan teaches at University of the Pacific, McGeorge School of Law.
 She is the director of the Global Lawyering Skills program and teaches classes on California’s initiative process and election law.
 Before entering academia, Mary-Beth clerked for a federal district court judge, worked in a large law firm as a civil litigator, and spent two years in a small Sacramento law firm practicing political law.
 She has been a poll inspector for Sacramento County.
 Mary-Beth’s students present a forum on all California statewide ballot measures each election cycle.